 It rained really hard and was frigid.
 I was in a bad mood.
 At the end of the lake, continue straight until you hit the ranger station.
 The road will split; take the left path along the river.
 The weather started to clear up, and I cheered up as soon as I got warm and saw the beautiful mountains on either side of me.

-It rained again at around 2 pm, and the hail felt like getting hit with hundreds of BB guns.
-I had bruises on my legs from it : – ) Again, trekking in Mongolia = sometimes brutal.
+It rained again at around 2 pm.
+It was a full on storm and there was tonnes of hail falling.
+The hail felt like getting hit with hundreds of BB gun pellets, and I had bruises on my legs from it : – ) Again, trekking in Mongolia = sometimes brutal.

 We camped in the valley, by a pond.
 This was my favourite camping spot.
 It was gorgeous and I went for a bath in the cold water.